 It's spooky how sometimes the Alex agent in my eero thermostat randomly starts responding presumably to something overhead in household conversation or on the TV.

-I’m excited about the weekend.
+I'm excited about the weekend.
 Last Spring, I registered for a few workshops and courses with the Princeton Photo Workshop company.
 The owners, Alan Kesselhaut and Barbara Cuneo, are lovely people.
 Over the last decade, I have attended dozens of their workshops and course.
-Unfortunately, the planned workshops into New York City and Philadelphia were postponed during the pandemic under “shelter-in-place” executive orders from New York, New Jersey, and Pennsylvania governors.
+Unfortunately, the planned workshops in New York City and Philadelphia were postponed during the pandemic under "shelter-in-place" executive orders from New York, New Jersey, and Pennsylvania governors.
 But now that New Jersey has reached its goal of 70% of residents being immunised, the workshops and field trips are back on the calendar.
-I will be joining a small group of photographers in Manhattan to photograph the are in an around The High Line and Hudson Yards Vessel.
-My first visit to the The High Line was over 9 years ago few times, but this will be my first visit to Hudson Yards and The Hudson Yard Vessel.
+I will join a small group of photographers in Manhattan to photograph the area in an around The High Line and Hudson Yards Vessel.
+My first visit to the The High Line was over nine years ago, but this will be my first visit to Hudson Yards and The Hudson Yard Vessel.

 I wanted to enable TLS 1.3 on my webserver, which became available starting with Apache 2.4.37 which was available at Digital Ocean starting with Ubuntu 20 TLS.
 Although I know how to compile Apache from source code, I took the safer, faster and easier route.

-I upgraded my Ubuntu Linux server and Apache web server last night so that I could enable TLS v1.3, but for some reason, the server was still only using TLS v1.2.
-I knew I had my ssl.conf file configured correctly.
+I upgraded my Ubuntu Linux server and Apache web server last night to enable TLS v1.3, but for some reason, the server was still only using TLS v1.2.
+I knew I had my SSL.conf file configured correctly.

-It was only after many hours on Google that I realised that Let’s Encrypt includes its own Apache configuration file, options-ssl-apache.conf, where SSL Prototocls are defined.
-The Let’s Encrypt configuration file was overriding the SSLProtocol and SSLCipherSuite settings in my main ssl.conf.
+After many hours on Google, I realised that Let's Encrypt includes its own Apache configuration file, options-ssl-apache. conf, where SSL Prototocls are defined.
+The Let's Encrypt configuration file was overriding the SSLProtocol and SSLCipherSuite settings in my main ssl.conf.

 Jim Grey recently posted about his experiences returning to working from a corporate office post-vaccination.

 I worked in the office on Tuesday.
 The company opened its office on Monday, allowing anyone vaccinated to work unmasked.
 I had to provide a scan of my vaccination card.
-I understand how some people might find this to be too invasive, but in this instance I didn’t at all mind sending in my scan.
+I understand how some people might find this too invasive, but in this instance, I didn’t mind sending in my scan.

 Sure enough, working in the office on Tuesday left me spent.
-It had been a long time since I’d dealt with rush-hour traffic, and that spent a whole energy card by itself.
-It didn’t used to, probably by sheer daily repetition.
-But after a 15-month hiatus, I had lost my chops, I guess.
+It had been a long time since I’d dealt with rush-hour traffic, and that finished a whole energy card by itself.
+It didn’t use to, probably by sheer daily repetition.
+But after a 15-month hiatus, I had lost my chops.

-My employer (I consult) has not requested a return to the office as yet.
-I’m unsure what’s planned for our team.
+My employer (I consult) has not yet requested a return to the office.
+I'm unsure what's planned for our team.
 Our associate director is in Boston.
-One team member is in Brooklyn (New York), one in Atlanta, one in Dallas, one in Virginia, and I’m in New Jersey.
+One team member is in Brooklyn (New York), one in Atlanta, one in Dallas, one in Virginia, and I'm in New Jersey.
 We host all our meetings over Microsoft Teams.
 There is no good reason to be at a company location only to host all our meetings over Microsoft Teams.

-Before the pandemic, I consulted for a UK based bank with IT teams across London, Hong Kong, New York City, New Jersey offices.
-We hosted all of our meetings over WebEx, which I attended from my desk (each workspace had a VDI and phone with a headset).
+Before the pandemic, I consulted for a UK-based bank with IT teams across London, Hong Kong, New York City, and New Jersey offices.
+We hosted all our meetings over WebEx, which I attended from my desk (each workspace had a VDI and phone with a headset).
 The two-hour commute to Manhattan each day just felt stupid.
 Our boss agreed and allowed us to work remotely two days a week.
 Commuting those three remaining days still felt stupid.

-I think the whole “back to the office” thing is dumb.
+I think the whole "back to the office" thing is dumb.
 I can work remotely for the rest of my life.
 Before the pandemic, when I worked remotely (two days a week), I would meet friends and family for lunch or dinner or a pint at the bar.
-Except for losing out on meeting with friends and family, switching from two days a week to full time remote during the pandemic was the easiest thing to do.
-I don’t need to be with my co-workers to have friends.
+Besides losing out on lunch with friends and family, switching from two days a week to full-time remote during the pandemic was the easiest thing to do.
+I don't need to be with my co-workers to have friends.
 I want to continue working remotely, but now I can have lunch/dinner/beer with vaccinated friends.

-There is a billing being debated in the state senate that would ban the use of vaccine passports and bar any public or private entity — schools, businesses, beaches, doctors — from asking about or for someone’s vaccination status.
-Politics aside, I think it’s too invasive and unenforceable and discriminatory.
+A bill is being debated in the state senate that would ban the use of vaccine passports and bar any public or private entity — schools, businesses, beaches, doctors — from asking about or for someone's vaccination status Politics aside, I think it's too invasive and unenforceable and discriminatory.
 What if I lose the vaccination card?
-A person can’t use vaccine passports apps such as New York’s “Excelsior Pass” if they don’t have a (compatible) smartphone.
+A person can't use vaccine passports apps such as New York's "Excelsior Pass" if they don't have a (compatible) smartphone.